Voces8: Performance

 Foundation artists perform around 200 concerts each year, including through online/livestreaming.
+In 2026, Voces8 were artists in residence of the Rheingau Musik Festival.

 Education

 Foundation artists reach up to 40,000 people a year in regular workshops and masterclasses with Music Hubs, schools and community groups.
 In 2015 the ensemble launched the VOCES8 Scholars Programme which provides training in performing, recording and workshop leading for 20 young singers with an interest in choral singing in the UK and USA.

 In 2020 during the COVID-19 pandemic they launched the VOCES8 Digital Academy featuring tutorials, exercises, learning and performing tracks and videos.

 Discography

 The group has recorded with Decca, Signum, and their own Voces8 Records label.
 As part of their 15th anniversary celebrations in 2020, the group released their project After Silence, consisting of four digital EPs.